kgaughan/nibbled/README.md

 nibbled is a [Gopher][] daemon.

-This is yet another COVID 19 project, reviving an old project I'd intended on starting when I first started using Go in anger.
+This is yet another COVID-19 project, reviving an old project I'd intended on starting when I first started using Go in anger.

 It has partial [gophermap][] support, but only supports a subset of [Gophernicus][]'s functionality.
 It supports `#`, `.`, and `*`.